carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 you pass to the API via twarc.
 Let's gather all the recent mentions of the UCSB Library.

-Both filter and search use <a href="https://twitter.com/search-advanced?lang=en">Twitter's advanced search syntax</a> We can use a little Boolean logic to make sure we cast a wide net, ie: that we search a variety of text strings and hashtags.
+Both filter and search use
+<a href="https://twitter.com/search-advanced?lang=en" target="new">Twitter's advanced search syntax</a>
+We can use a little Boolean logic to make sure we cast a wide net, ie: that we search a variety of text strings and hashtags.